The Origins and History of 42 U.S.C. § 1983

 Key Developments and Doctrinal Shifts

 Municipal Liability: In Monell v.
 Department of Social Services (1978), the Supreme Court ruled that local governments could be sued under Section 1983 if the constitutional violation resulted from an official policy or custom.
-This decision overturned the earlier precedent set by Monroe that excluded municipal liability.
+This decision overturned earlier precedent set by Monroe that excluded municipal liability.

 Procedural Barriers: Plaintiffs must navigate a complex legal landscape, including statutes of limitations, requirements to exhaust administrative remedies, and the burden of proving municipal liability.
-These barriers can discourage or prevent individuals from pursuing valid claims.
+These barriers discourage or prevent individuals from pursuing valid claims.

 Emerging Issues: New challenges, such as the use of technology in law enforcement (e.g., facial recognition and surveillance tools), raise questions about how Section 1983 can adapt to protect constitutional rights in a digital age.